seshandonan/Flight-Booking-App/README.md

 * Final page has a boarding pass displaying component, it displays all passenger data and also generates a random number as a transaction ID.

+* Ticket Cancellation page will cancel the ticket which was booked.

+* Also has an integrated ai chatbot

 ### Back-End

 * Uses Express js based application for the backend process.